libis/rdm-build/README.md

   each JSON data file defines the parameters for a single user

+- `branding` folder that contains any (HTML) files needed for branding

 ### configuration

 As explained above, the image allows customisation at run-time by supplying a custom install dir.
 That directory can be mounted anywhere in the file system as long as the `CUSTOM_INSTALL` environment variable points to that folder.
 This folder should be the parent folder of the `data` and `overwrite` subfolders.

 Next to the subfolders the custom installation folder may also contain:

-- `setup-all.sh` script that will be executed as part of the bootstrap task
+- `setup-all.sh` script that will be executed as part of the bootstrap task and contains additional configuration steps
-- `preboot` file containing any additional asadmin commands that should be executed before the application server boot
+- `preboot` file containing any additional asadmin commands that should be executed before the application server boots
-- `postboot` file containing any additional asadmin commands that should be executed right after the application server boot
+- `postboot` file containing any additional asadmin commands that should be executed right after the application server boots
 - any other custom script you may want to execute in the container

 Other environment variables that configure the Dataverse installation are: